Hi Sweet Friends,

 - Smoothies & green juices: My husband and I share the juice and smoothie making responsibilities at Chez Carr-Fassett.
 We make enough to have two 12-oz servings of green drink per day, whether it’s two juices or two smoothies.
 Our recipes are often guided by what’s available in the fridge.
-When I need some added inspiration, I just choose a recipe from my digital e-guide.
 Tip: Keep your smoothies low-glycemic by always using a 3 to 1 ratio: 3 veggies for every 1 piece of fruit.

 - Ezekiel flax bread: Ezekiel is one of the least processed breads out there.
 They offer a wide range of choices, including gluten-free, sodium-free and yeast-free varieties.
 I love that they use sprouted grains and whole food ingredients — no artificial junk!
 You’ll find their bread products (everything from wraps to English muffins to rolls) in the frozen section.
 One of my favorite ways to eat Ezekiel bread is toasted with mashed avocado, freshly ground pepper, sea salt and a squirt of lime.
 Perfect for breakfast or a midday snack.